seanreed1111/sql-recipes/recipes.md

 | 1989-11-09 | Opening of the Berlin Wall   |
 +------------+-------------------------------------+
-To put these items in calendar order, sort them by month, and then by day within month: mysql> SELECT date, description FROM event
+To put these items in calendar order, sort them by month, and then by day within month:
+SELECT date, description FROM event
 ORDER BY MONTH(date), DAYOFMONTH(date);
 +------------+-------------------------------------+
 | date  | description   |